platformer/typst-algorithms/algo.typ

 // Layouts code content in a table.
 //
 // Parameters:
-//   lines: List of clips of lines from _get-code-lines().
+//   line-data: Data received from _get-code-line-data().
 //   indent-levels: List of indent levels from _get-code-indent-levels().
 //   line-numbers: Whether to have line numbers.
 //   indent-guides: Stroke for indent guides.